Desalegnbent/alx-system_engineering-devops/command_line_for_the_win/README.md

 nd_line_for_the_win
-transfer files using sftp from local to shell
+using sftp to trsnsfer files from local to shell